Terms of use¶

 The system is located in the JISC shared data centre, which is a secure, off-site environment, operated and available 24 hours a day, seven days a week.
 The provider defines target a service level availability (SLA) of:

-The service is delivered under the umbrella of the Research Solutions division of the IT Directorate at King’s College London.
-Staff operating and supporting the service are drawn from e-Reserach at King’s and the BRCs, and frequently have additional roles at the university or their respective organisation beyond CREATE.
+The service is delivered under the umbrella of the Research Solutions division of the IT Directorate at King's College London.
+Staff operating and supporting the service are drawn from King's IT and the CREATE Partners, the Faculty of Natural and Mathematical Sciences (NMS) at King's, and the BRCs, and frequently have additional roles at the university or their respective organisation beyond CREATE.

 Info